Controversies surrounding Uber

-Uber Technologies, Inc. or Uber is an American mobility as a service provider based in San Francisco, California.
-It currently operates in 10,500 cities across 72 countries.

-The company has been the subject of a number of controversies.
-These include both unethical business practices such as flouting local regulations and sabotaging competitors.
-It has also received criticism for its treatment of employees, facing claims of racial discrimination and sexual harassment in the workplace.
-Concerns have also been raised about Uber's retention of customer data, particularly in the wake of their handling of data leaks.
-These issues have led to the company being banned from operating in some countries.
+Uber, officially Uber Technologies Inc., has been the subject of controversies.
+Like other ridesharing companies, the company classifies its drivers as gig workers/independent contractors.
+This has become the subject of legal action in several jurisdictions.
+The company has disrupted taxicab businesses and allegedly caused an increase in traffic congestion.
+Ridesharing companies are regulated in many jurisdictions and the Uber platform is not available in several countries where the company is not able or willing to comply with local regulations.
+Other controversies involving Uber include various unethical practices such as aggressive lobbying and ignoring and evading local regulations.
+Many of these were revealed by a leak of documents showing controversial activity between 2013 and 2017 under the leadership of Travis Kalanick.

 Ignoring and evading local regulations

 Uber has been criticized for its strategy of generally commencing operations in a city without regard for local regulations.
 If faced with regulatory opposition, Uber called for public support for its service and mounted a political campaign, supported by lobbying, to change regulations.
 Uber argued that it is "a technology company" and not a taxi company, and therefore it was not subject to regulations affecting taxi companies.
 Uber's strategy was generally to "seek forgiveness rather than permission".
 In 2014, with regards to airport pickups without a permit in California, drivers were actually told to ignore local regulations and that the company would pay for any citations.
 Uber's response to California Assembly Bill 5 (2019), whereby it announced that it would not comply with the law, then engaged lobbyists and mounted an expensive public opinion campaign to overturn it via a ballot, was cited as an example of this policy.

-Taxi companies sued Uber in numerous American cities, alleging that Uber's policy of violating taxi regulations was a form of unfair competition or a violation of antitrust law.
-Although some courts did find that Uber intentionally violated the taxi rules, Uber prevailed in every case, including the only case to proceed to trial.
+More than 124,000 Uber documents covering the five-year period from 2012 to 2017 when Uber was run by its co-founder Travis Kalanick were leaked by Mark MacGann, a lobbyist who "led Uber's efforts to win over governments across Europe, the Middle East and Africa", to The Guardian newspaper and first printed on 10 July 2022 by its Sunday sister The Observer.
+The documents revealed attempts to lobby Joe Biden, Olaf Scholz and George Osborne; how Emmanuel Macron secretly aided Uber lobbying in France, and use of a kill switch during police raids to conceal data.
+Travis Kalanick dismissed concerns from other executives that sending Uber drivers to a protest in France put them at risk of violence from angry opponents in the taxi industry, saying "I think it's worth it, violence guarantees success".